makerdao/pe-checklists/spell/spell-reviewer-goerli-checklist.md

   * [ ] Upgradable SubDAO contracts
     * [ ] Any upgradable contracts have the `PAUSE_PROXY` as their `admin` (i.e. the party that can upgrade)
       * [ ] Any upgradable SubDAO contracts with an `admin` that is not `PAUSE_PROXY` are not authed on any core contracts (Blocking)
-  * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) are present in the exec sheet and are correct
+  * [ ] All SubDAO content addresses (i.e. provided contract addresses or EOAs) present in the Maker Core spell are present in the exec sheet and are correct
   * [ ] SubDAO actions match exec sheet (only where inline with main spell code) and do not affect core contracts
   * [ ] Core contract knock-on actions (such as offboarding or setting DC to 0) are present in the exec and match the code
   * [ ] External calls for SubDAO content are NOT delegate call